Greece Moments Greece Moments

 Stone Bridge by the Sea

-The dark pebble beach also attracts some flotsam due to its orientation and is not suitable for swimming.
-It is better to drive three minutes further and on the Episkopi Beach to jump into the sea.
-So Merichas was mostly only a transit station for us on the way to Dryopida (see #5) and to the south of the island.
+The dark pebble beach also attracts some flotsam due to its orientation and is not ideal for swimming.
+It’s better to drive three minutes further and take a dip at Episkopi Beach.
+So Merichas was mostly just a transit stop for us on the way to Dryopida (see #5) and the south of the island.

 Episkopi Beach Kythnos